vitay/deeprl/DeepRL.md

 ### Actor-critic architectures

-Let's consider the reward-prediction error (RPE) based on state values:
+Let's consider the TD error based on state values:

 $$
  \delta_t = r_{t+1} + \gamma \, V^\pi(s_{t+1}) - V^\pi(s_t)
 $$

-As noted in the previous section, the RPE represents how surprisingly good (or bad) a transition between two states has been.
+As noted in the previous section, the TD error represents how surprisingly good (or bad) a transition between two states has been (ergo the corresponding action).
 It can be used to update the value of the state $s_t$:

 $$
     V^\pi(s_t) \leftarrow V^\pi(s_t) + \alpha \, \delta_t